zhuoyu/SLICEmyPDF/README.md

 ### Setup Instructions

-1. Create the environment.
+#### 1. Create the environment.

 There are two ways to do so.

-One method is to run the following commends in the Command prompt as Administrator
+Option 1: One method is to run the following commends in the Command prompt as Administrator

 ```
 conda env create -f environment.yml
 source activate conda-slicemypdf
 ```

-If you prefer to creating the environment and installing packages manually, then run the following commands in the Command prompt as Administrator:
+Option 2: If you prefer to creating the environment and installing packages manually, then run the following commands in the Command prompt as Administrator:

 ```
 conda create -n conda-slicemypdf_env python=3.10